 He had dreamt of her since he had passed into that strange time between childhood and adulthood, though variations on those dreams had continued even up to the frozen now.

 The her changed, was sometimes replaced by a plethora of shapes who bowed and bent to his will.
-But sometimes the her remained unsullied, so sweet of fragrance that he did not cast his eyes around and down to the mass he could see below him in search of a replacement.
-She would console him in the passages of the night when he walked in fear among the terrified shapes of his mindscape, calling out that there was a place of safety.
-With her.
-That she would call to warn him whenever he was in need.
+He did `not always trust her, though sometimes she remained unsullied, so sweet of fragrance that he did not cast his eyes around and down to the mass he could see below him in search of a replacement.
+She would console him in the passages of the night when he walked with her among the terrified shapes of his mindscape, calling out that there was a place of safety.

 “No, I see clearer.
 It is your attempts to remove the vagaries of change, trying to halt us in an it-must-be-thus of your own devising that precipitates the decay you claim to be trying to halt.”